swiftlang/swift/docs/CppInteroperability/CppInteroperabilityManifesto.md

-While it is possible to [propagate C++ exceptions](#exceptions) thrown by normal member functions to Swift code, special member functions are different as they used used to implement value witnesses, which are called by the compiler implicitly.
+While it is possible to [propagate C++ exceptions](#exceptions) thrown by normal member functions to Swift code, special member functions are different as they used to implement value witnesses, which are called by the compiler implicitly.
 Therefore, either such exceptions have to be mapped to fatal errors (as we do for other unhandled C++ exceptions), or calls to such special member functions must be prevented statically.